rewanalahmad/ToDoListEncryptix/README.md

-you have to add jdk 1 only and not 22 and others
+you have to add jdk version 7 only